Shantaram Naik: Member of Lok Sabha

 Shantaram Naik was elected to the 8th Lok Sabha in the 1984 general election from the North Goa constituency.
 As a Lok Sabha member, he introduced the highest number of Private member's bills in the 8th Lok Sabha.
 He also pursued the demand for statehood to Goa.
 During his term at the 8th Lok Sabha, Naik was a member of the Estimates Committee.

 Member of Rajya Sabha

 Naik represented Goa in the Rajya Sabha for two terms.

 Death

 He died on 9 June 2018 in Margao, Goa following a heart attack.

-Sexual Assault Allegations

-After a Russian woman claimed she was raped by a state politician, he suggested that some rape victims invite trouble by socialising with "strangers" and blamed the media for highlighting the issue.
-Naik was criticised by leaders of opposition parties such as CPI-M, BJP and SP for blaming the rape victim and media.